schibsted/spid-tech-docs/resources/endpoints/user-id-assets-assetids-get.md

 :introduction

-Get asset-access objects by list of assetIds
+Get asset-access objects by list of assetIds.
+Will be available in version `2.71.1`.